 If this happens, it can usually be fixed simply by booting to Windows, and allowing it to use its own tools to repair the damage.
 Then you can reboot to Lubuntu.

 Once you’ve gotten familiar with Lubuntu, and you’re sure you’re ready to install it permanently, it makes sense to transition to a native (non-Windows) installation.
 Instructions for doing so can be found in this Migrate Wubi guide.

 A Note About Wubi's Future

 Wubi is officially supported for Windows XP, Vista and 7.
-However, because of new security features Microsoft added in Windows 8, Wubi does not work with that operating system.
+However, because of new security features Microsoft added starting with Windows 8, Wubi does not work with later operating systems.

 This fact has put something of a cloud over Wubi’s future.
-It remains supported with the newest Unbuntu release (14.04), but the developers have made the new version difficult to find and download.
+It remains supported through Unbuntu release (14.04), but the developers have made the new version difficult to find and download.
 It's obvious that some in the Ubuntu community would like to phase Wubi out.
-But members of the Wubi development team are working hard to overcome the Windows 8 problem.
+But members of the Wubi development team are working hard to overcome the problem with newer Windows versions.